 Learning for a lifetime

-Whether you’re still enrolled in school or just still paying for it (I am!) or maybe considering some career related courses, navigating the tax reliefs available to you for education purposes can be confusing.
+Whether you’re still enrolled in school or paying off student loans, navigating the tax reliefs available to you for education purposes can be confusing.
 In this article we break it down into bite-sized chunks to help you take advantage of all the government incentives available.

 Student loan interest deduction: most of us have student loans (I still have some).
 Depending on your income levels, you may be able to deduct up to $2,500 in student loan interest paid each year.
 This benefit is phased out as your income increases.

 American Opportunity Tax Credit and Lifetime Learning Credit: these two credits are available to reduce your tax liability, and even put money in your pocket.
 Here’s a handy chart comparing the two credits: https://www.eitc.irs.gov/other-refundable-credits-toolkit/compare-education-credits/compare-education-credits